Healthy Homes Assessment Oriental Bay

 Draught Stopping Oriental Bay

-Draughts can lead to lower temperatures in houses.
-A humid home is more expensive to heat, which means wasting money and energy.
+Draughts can lead to low temperatures inside homes.
+A humid home is more expensive to heat, which results in wasting energy and incurring higher costs.

-If you are able to feel external air flowing in or an unobstructed draught coming out of a hole or gap and you are able to feel it, it’s likely to be a gap or crack that requirements sealing in any way.
-Large cracks and gaps should be stopped permanently.
-Cracks that are greater than 3mm and let air into or out from the house require the sealing.
-In the case of an open fireplace isn’t in use it can create draughts.
-This should be shut from.
-Landlords and property managers are responsible for ensuring that such draughts are squelched as far as imaginable.
+If you are able to feel external air getting in, or see an unobstructed draught coming from a hole or gap and you are able to feel it, it is likely a crack or hole which requirements sealing in somehow.
+Cracks and gaps that are large should be permanently stopped.
+Gaps greater than 3mm that allow air in or out within the house require sealing.
+For example, if an open fireplace isn’t being used, it may cause draughts and must be sealed off.
+Landlords and property managers are accountable for ensuring that these draughts are stopped whenever possible.

-There is no require to block off holes or gaps which are part of the building.
-For instance, small gaps around doors and windows could be necessary to allow for movement of the structure when the home warms and cools in order to let them be opened and closed rather than being stuck.
-We will inspect all windows and doors in our Healthy Homes assessment of your rental property.
+You don’t require to block off holes or gaps in the construction.
+For instance, small gaps around doors and windows could be necessary to allow for movement of the structure when the household gets warmer and cooler, so that they are able to be closed and opened rather than sticking.
+We will examine every window and door in an Healthy Homes assessment of your rental property.

 draught stopping building inspections